mjack9615/pdxcg_capstone/README.md

 The user's collection is stored in an SQLite database and modified directly by Django when creating, updating or deleting titles.

-Research functionality will be provided through API calls to RAWG Video Games Database.
+Research functionality is provided through API calls to RAWG Video Games Database.